Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Gift/Activation.md

 ## Endpoint

 <!-- theme: success -->
->**POST** `/payments-vas/v1/accounts/gift-cards`
+> **POST** `/payments-vas/v1/accounts/gift-cards`

 ---

 ## Digital Gift Card

-A digital gift card transaction creates and activates a new gift card and returns the necessary information to use the account.
-If the card is non-denominated, the amount is required.
-If the card is denominated the amount field is optional.
+A digital gift card transaction creates and activates a new gift card and returns the necessary information in the `target` response to use the account.

+---

 ### Payload Example